ricsamikwa/splitAi-6g/README.md

 # splitAi-6g

 splitai-6g is a research framework for **layer-wise partitioning of deep neural networks (DNNs)** across heterogeneous computation nodes in **6G edge-cloud environments**.
-The project focuses on **energy-efficient and low-latency collaborative inference**, where DNN layers can be dynamically split and deployed on user equipment (UE), base stations, edge servers, or the cloud.
+The project focuses on **energy-efficient and low-latency collaborative inference**, where DNN layers can be dynamically split and deployed on user equipment (UE), gNB, Edge, or Core.

 ## Features